NanoComp/meep/doc/docs/Python_User_Interface.md

 **`phase_in_material(newstructure, phasetime)`**
 —
-`newstructure` should be the `structure` field of another `Simulation` object with the same computational cell size and resolution.
+`newstructure` should be the `structure` field of another `Simulation` object with the same cell size and resolution.
 Over the next time period `phasetime` (in the current simulation's time units), the current structure (ε, μ, and conductivity) will be gradually changed to `newstructure`.
 In particular, at each timestep it linearly interpolates between the old structure and the new structure.
 After `phasetime` has elapsed, the structure will remain equal to `newstructure`.
 This is demonstrated in the following image for two [Cylinder](#cylinder) objects (the simulation script is in [examples/phase_in_material.py](https://github.com/NanoComp/meep/blob/master/python/examples/phase_in_material.py)).

 <center>
 ![](images/phase-in-material.png)